-Getz, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1867 to 1873.
+Getz was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Getz missed 202 of 1,868 roll call votes, which is 10.8%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1867-Feb 1868||142||15||10.6%||9th|